 People who choose to file their lawsuits in state court will either go forward with their state law claims as individual cases, or they may join a consolidated state action with other plaintiffs who have similar claims and injuries.

-Slack & Davis helped numerous individuals recover for their hip replacement injuries when Sulzer Orthopedics recalled its defective products.
+Slack Davis Sanger helped numerous individuals recover for their hip replacement injuries when Sulzer Orthopedics recalled its defective products.
 Our legal team currently is advising DePuy ASR hip implant clients – helping them navigate the difficult legal process and decide where to file their cases.
 Contact our attorneys for more information.